 Weld (Reseda luteola):

-Weld is the most permanent of all the yellow dyes and is key to a good green when used to over-dye indigo.
+Weld is the most permanent of all the yellow dyes and gives the best green when used to over-dye indigo.

 Weld is also biennial.
-In its first year it grows a basal rosette, and in its second year the tall flowering stalk will start to shoot up.
-Harvest the dye stuff before it starts to flower.
+In its first year it grows a basal rosette,you can carefully gather the outer leaves for the dye pot and in its second year the tall flowering stalk will start to shoot up.
+Harvest the dye stuff before it is in full flower.

 Dyers Coreopsis (Coreopsis tinctoria):